mahfuzar07/Checkout_form/README.md

 </ol>
 <h4 Feature</h4>
 - Credit card number formatting With auto text Delimiter
-- When fill in the account number, the card type and the two numbers match, then the active class will be added and the icon will be selected.
+- When fill in the account number, the card type and the two numbers match, then the active class will be added and the icon will be selected